-The Schaumburg Amateur Radio Club operates three radios for this event.
+The Schaumburg Amateur Radio Club operates four radios for this event.
 One is open to the public where we will gladly help you make your first contact.
 We’ll also demonstrate digital methods of communication at this station.
-You’re also welcome to observe our club members operate CW (Morse code) and SSB (voice) stations.
+You’re also welcome to observe our club members operate CW (Morse code), SSB (voice) stations and VHF (voice) stations.

 Sign up to operate

 Club members are invited to reserve a time slot on one of our radios.